 I hope you all have enjoyed your summer.
-As we navigate this new way of learning, using virtual platforms, it is so important to know that my staff and I are here to support you in every way possible.
+It is so important to know that my staff and I are here to support you in every way possible.

-It is imperative to continue the legacy of success established at Lake Forest Hills by building strong relationships with parents, students, staff, and community partners.
+It is imperative to continue the legacy of success established at Lake Forest Hills by building strong relationships with students, parents, staff, and community partners.
 We will focus on fostering a nurturing safe environment for children and providing exciting and challenging enrichment opportunities for all students.
-We will practice social distancing and utilize sanitation requirements fervently.